Sotheby's to Auction Nobel Prize Medal in Literature March 1

 By Hubert Walker for CoinWeek ….

 Sotheby’s of New York is currently offering the Nobel Prize for Literature medal given to Belgian playwright Maurice Maeterlinck in 1911.
-Bidding on the one-of-a-kind gold medal, lot 107 in Sotheby’s current Books and Manuscripts Auction, ends Wednesday, March 1, at 9:46 am EST.
+Bidding on the one-of-a-kind gold medal, lot 107 in Sotheby’s Books and Manuscripts Auction, ends Wednesday, March 1, at 9:46 am EST.

 The starting bid on this piece is 90,000 Euros (almost $95,000 USD at the time of writing).
 The auction house estimates that it could sell for as high as 120,000 Euros (almost $127,000 USD).
 Also included in this lot is the Moroccan leather diploma presented to Maeterlinck by the Swedish Academy, as well as Maeterlinck’s Triennial Prize for French Dramatic Literature, which he won in 1903.

 The Nobel Prize for Literature was founded by the Swedish industrialist Alfred Nobel in his will, which stipulated that an award be given annually to any writer from around the world who has “produced the most outstanding work in an idealistic direction.”
-The Prize is meant to honor a writer’s entire body of work over time, and every year the Swedish Academy—Sweden’s highest authority on matters of the Swedish language–has the authority to decide whom to award or even whether to give an award at all.
+The Prize is meant to honor a writer’s entire body of work over time, and every year the Swedish Academy—Sweden’s highest authority on matters of the Swedish language–is empowered to decide whom to award or even whether to give an award at all.

 So far, Maeterlinck is the only Belgian to have won the Prize for Literature, and one of only 16 French-speaking winners of the award.